tonishka/tp/docs/UserGuide.md

 ### 2.2 Finding Contacts
 #### 2.2.1 Finding contacts: `find`
-Finds a person based on a search category and the value provided.
+Finds a person based on a search field and keywords provided.
 Searchable categories can be found in the [Editing Information](#23-editing-information) section.

 Format: `find <OPTIONAL_FIELD> <KEYWORDS>`